Please review! :-)

 Looking back again briefly Sarah silently mouthed the words back to him.
 Tear's started to trail down from her eyes, streaming down her cheeks, ruddying her fair complexion.
 She finally left her father's room after seeing him relax into yet another uneasy sleep.
 Standing in the doorway she repeated what she had faintly uttered before, yet louder and with affectionate sincerity.

 "I love you father."

 The Sentinel now donned on her Helmet which she had earlier placed on an outside desk-table and left the room.
 Closing the door lightly behind her as not to disturb his ever-increasing time of rest.

-Her father never heard what she had just uttered and he never would again, it would be last time Sarah Lancaster would see Elder Owyn Lyons, the Ember of Hope for the Capital Wastelands and her devoted father alive again.
+Her father never heard what she'd just uttered.
+It would be last time Sarah Lancaster would see Elder Owyn Lyons, the Ember of Hope for the Capital Wastelands and her devoted father alive again.